alexhalpin/linkedin-REST-api/README.md

 ## Setup

 Login to LinkedIn in your browser and use a tool like the "Get cookies.txt" chrome addon to save a Netscape format cookie file.
-This file path will be referenced in instantiations of the LinedInApi class.
+This file path will be referenced in instantiations of the LinkedInApi class.

 ## Usage/Examples